PhaserEditor2D/PhaserEditor2D-v3-docs/workbench/command-palette.rst

 Not all commands are shown, those that do not apply to the **current context** (active view, active editor or active dialog) are omitted.

-In the dialog you can select a command and execute it by pressing the **Execute** button.
+In the dialog, you can select a command and execute it by pressing the **Execute** button.

 .. image:: ../images/workbench-command-palette-04072020.png
  :alt: Command palette dialog.